Foliolytic vs StockMarketEye: A Modern, Free, Browser-Based Replacement

 Try It in 30 Seconds

 Drop a brokerage CSV onto Foliolytic.
-No install, no license fee, no signup, your data stays in your browser.
+No install, no license fee, no signup, no broker login, no PII collected.

 Analyze My Portfolio Free →